siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 arms so they form stable fringes.
 Then:

 1. isolate one bright branch with an aperture
-2. propagate that selected branch over distance `L`
+2. propagate that selected branch over distance $L$
 3. propagate a matched reference beam over the same distance
-4. compare delay slopes `d\tau/dL`
+4. compare delay slopes $d\tau/dL$

 The standard output reading predicts equal slopes.
 The loaded-branch reading predicts a larger slope for the bright branch.